MarianoJT88/PD-Flow/README.txt

 --rows r: Number of rows at the finest level of the pyramid
           Options: r=15, r=30, r=60, r=120, r=240, r=480 (if VGA)

 The coarsest level of the pyramid is always 15 x 20, so the total number of coarse-to-fine levels will depend on the parameter "rows".
 By default, rows = 240.

-The images that "Scene-Flow-Impair" reads must be named as
+The images that "Scene-Flow-Impair" reads can be specified on the command line

-    "i1.png" (first intensity image
+--i1 <filename> : The file name of the first intensity image.
+Defaults to i1.png

-    "i2.png" (second intensity image")
+--i2 <filename> : The file name of the second intensity image.
+Defaults to i2.png

-    "z1.png" (first depth image); and
+--z1 <filename> : The file name of the first depth image.
+Defaults to z1.png

-    "z2.png" (second depth image)
+--z2 <filename> : The file name of the second depth image.
+Defaults to z2.png

-Note these names are case sensitive and the files must be located in the same directory as the executable.
+Note these names are case sensitive and the files must be located in the same directory as the executable unless an absolute path is specified.
 Furthermore, they must be saved with the following format:

 intensity images - 8 bit in PNG.
 Resolution of VGA or QVGA
                    Clue: Use cv::Mat image_name(height, width, CV_8U) and